gvwilson/thirdbit/src/fiction/makers-return/index.md

 Where have you—oh, there you are."
 Mama Roo joined her in the kitchen and took the kettle off the stove.
-"Papa and I were just talking about getting lunch at the Wayside as a treat.
+"Papa and I were just talking about getting chocolate at the Wayside on the way home as a treat.
 That would be nice, wouldn't it?"

 "Sure, I guess."
-All of a sudden Sindy wanted to be anywhere but in Special Leaf's house without him.
+All of a sudden Sindy wanted to be anywhere but in Special Leaf's kitchen without him.
 "Yeah, let's go."
-She slipped the cylinder into her pocket as she followed her mother into the hallway, not noticing when a little green light started blinking on its end.
+She slipped the cylinder into her pocket as she followed her mother into the hallway, not noticing that a little green light had started blinking at one end.

 </section>